A Journey Through the

 About Dóra

-Dóra Korányi, co-creator of Qesher, works as a psychologist and has guided culture walks in the Jewish quarter of Budapest for several years.
+Dóra Korányi, co-creator of Qesher, works as a psychologist and has led culture walks in the Jewish Quarter of Budapest for several years.
 After completing her studies in Israel, she returned to Hungary.
-While completing her master's, she worked actively in different Jewish organizations in Budapest, as a project coordinator of youth programs, and took an active role in a grassroots, egalitarian community for young Jews in Budapest.
-Introducing Jewish life to diverse audiences has become her passion, and the connections she has made through her experience brought about the idea of Qesher.
+During her master's studies, she was actively involved in various Jewish organizations in Budapest, working as a project coordinator for youth programs and taking part in a grassroots, egalitarian community for young Jews in the city.

 You will be asked to select one of these options: